EndlessJoon/ML-Nanodegree/capstone/capstone_report.md

 - _Can results found from the model be trusted?_

 ### Justification
+To compare my final model with benchmarks, I repeated the above process: I entered the same input data into the benchmark models and compared the results. (see the source code in 'capstone.ipynb')
+The results are as follows:

 In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
 You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
 Questions to ask yourself when writing this section:
 - _Are the final results found stronger than the benchmark result reported earlier?_
 - _Have you thoroughly analyzed and discussed the final solution?_